Description of Concentration

 - Math 1A and Stat for Neurobiology and MBB Track

-- Math 21A and B for Computational Track
+- Math 21A and B (or equivalent) for Computational Track

 - Neuro 80.
 Neurobiology of Behavior (fall)